polhenarejos / pico-openpgp

 Security considerations

-All secret keys (asymmetric and symmetric) are stored encrypted in the flash memory of the Raspberry Pico.
-DEK is used as a 256 bit AES key to protect private and secret keys.
+All secret keys (asymmetric and symmetric) are stored encrypted in the flash memory of the Raspberry Pico using a Device Encyrption Key (DEK).
+DEK is a 256 bit AES key used to protect private and secret keys.
 Keys are never stored in RAM except for signature and decryption operations and only during the process.
 All keys (including DEK) are loaded and cleared every time to avoid potential security flaws.

 At the same time, DEK is encrypted with doubled salted and hashed PIN.
+For RP2350 and ESP32-S3 microcontrollers it is masked by a secure device 32 bytes key.
 Also, the PIN is hashed in memory during the session.
 Hence, PIN is never stored in plain text neither in flash nor in memory.
 Note that PIN is conveyed from the host to the Pico in plain text if no secure channel is provided.

 If the Pico is stolen the contents of private and secret keys cannot be read without the PIN, even if the flash memory is dumped.